doc-sys/docsys/README.md

 ### Prerequisites

 For this to run, you will need Node and npm installed as well as a running MongoDB instance either on your local machine or hosted somewhere else.
 You will also need an AWS account with a S3 bucket already created and an AWS user with permissions to use that bucket.
+To use the queues for sending mails to your users you will also have to provide credentials for a SMTP host and a Redis URI.

 ### Installing